What are the best Wacom tablets for your needs? Understanding the Intuos and Intuos Pro lines

 Intuos Pro: Features

 Intuos Pros are professional-level.
 They offer advanced features such support for pen tilt, and rotation sensitivity.
-Intuos Pro tablets also have higher specifications, with twice the resolution of the regular Intuos line (2540 lines per inch or LPI, vs. 5080 for the Pro line).
+Intuos Pro tablets also have higher specifications, with twice the resolution of the regular Intuos line (2,540 lines per inch or LPI, vs. 5,080 for the Pro line).
 So the Pro line has the highest LPI of all Wacom non-screen tablets, equal to the LPI of high-resolution Cintiqs.
+LPI means Lines Per Inch, which defines the resolution of the drawn line.

 The Intuos Pro’s Touch Ring functions as a scroll wheel, which can be useful to architects using design software such as CAD.
 You can also assign pen buttons to scroll.

-All Intuos Pro have multitouch, so calling them Pro Pen and Touch is redundant, yet it’s still the name.
+All Intuos Pros have multitouch, so calling them Pro Pen and Touch is redundant, yet it’s still the name.

-– 2,048 levels of pen pressure sensitivity in both pen tip and eraser
+– 8,192 levels of pen pressure sensitivity in both pen tip and eraser when using Pro Pen 2 (Pro Pen original had a respectable 2,048, which is plenty).

 -Multi-function touch ring with 4 customizable functions